nijntje/AndroidBButton/README.md

 Bootstrap 3.0 style buttons and Font Awesome icons

 #Current Capabilities
+1. First ordered list item
+2. Another item
+⋅⋅* Unordered sub-list.
+1. Actual numbers don't matter, just that it's a number ⋅⋅1.
+Ordered sub-list

 * BButton
- ..* Basic button using the bootstrap 3.0 style e.g. warning, default, or info.
+⋅⋅* Basic button using the bootstrap 3.0 style e.g. warning, default, or info.
- ..* Rounded or square buttons.
+⋅⋅* Rounded or square buttons.
- ..* Buttons can be disabled.
+⋅⋅* Buttons can be disabled.
- ..* Add a font awesome icon either to the right, left, or icon only using the font awesome 4.0 cheat sheet e.g. fa-heart.
+⋅⋅* Add a font awesome icon either to the right, left, or icon only using the font awesome 4.0 cheat sheet e.g. fa-heart.

 #Future Updates